More protein could be the answer to defeating fatty liver disease

 This means that the two most important steps to overcoming fatty liver and preventing the blood sugar problems it leads to are to lose weight and up your protein intake.
 A paleo-styled diet may be something to consider… more protein, less sugar and carbs.

 Additionally, it’s important to support the health of your liver.
-Four supplements, that can be found in one formulation as Peak Liver SupportTM, have been studied over the years for their liver benefits:
+Certain supplements have been studied over the years for their liver benefits:

 Sources: